Entropy: Measurement

 The process of measurement goes as follows.
 First, a sample of the substance is cooled as close to absolute zero as possible.
 At such temperatures, the entropy approaches zero – due to the definition of temperature.
 Then, small amounts of heat are introduced into the sample and the change in temperature is recorded, until the temperature reaches a desired value (usually 25 °C).
 The obtained data allows the user to integrate the equation above, yielding the absolute value of entropy of the substance at the final temperature.
 This value of entropy is called calorimetric entropy.

 Interdisciplinary applications

 Although the concept of entropy was originally a thermodynamic concept, it has been adapted in other fields of study, including information theory, psychodynamics, thermoeconomics/ecological economics, and evolution.

 Philosophy and theoretical physics

 Entropy is the only quantity in the physical sciences that seems to imply a particular direction of progress, sometimes called an arrow of time.
 As time progresses, the second law of thermodynamics states that the entropy of an isolated system never decreases in large systems over significant periods of time.
 Hence, from this perspective, entropy measurement is thought of as a clock in these conditions.
-Since the 19th century, a number the philosophers have drawn upon the concept of entropy to develop novel metaphysical and ethical systems.
+Since the 19th century, a number of philosophers have drawn upon the concept of entropy to develop novel metaphysical and ethical systems.
 Examples of this work can be found in the thought of Friedrich Nietzsche and Philipp Mainländer, Claude Lévi-Strauss, Isabelle Stengers, Shannon Mussett, and Drew M. Dalton.